Skip to content

 The program included a number of websites, an app, and a broad advertising program that included online advertising and SEM.
 Additionally, AARP Services started a consultative arm of the business called Influent 50.
 So I tackled a few general digital engagements in support of external client engagements as well.

 Initially, I was the digital lead for the health and financial lines of business.
 Along the way, the 3 business lines were combined under the brand “AARP Member Advantages.”
 Coinciding with that rebranding, my team lead the buildout of a major new website in 2015 that consolidated 3 legacy websites onto a new Adobe AEM platform.
-This site is a subdomain of the main aarp.org site, which gets hundreds-of-thousands of visits a day.
+This site was a subdomain of the main aarp.org site, which gets hundreds-of-thousands of visits a day.
 For this development project, all team members contributed to various “workstreams” in partnership with two different technology and web vendors.
 I lead the implementation of a Voice of Customer solution and also worked on use cases for personalization, requirements gathering for migrating legacy analytics set-ups to a new Adobe Analytics deployment and content strategy for health and financial products.
 I also managed a team of data analytics and operations direct reports.

 Digital properties worked on included: aarphealthcare.com, aarpfinancial.com, aarpadvantages.com, aarpdiscounts.com, careconnection.aarp.org, aarpdescuentos.com, AARP Member Advantages App, AARP Live Assist App.